HubbeKing/selfhost-services/README.md

     - Set new MYSQL_PASSWORD environment variables for `nextcloud` and `freshrss`
 - Set PUID, PGID, and TZ variables in `apps/linuxserver-envs.yaml`
 - Deploy apps
-    - All apps can be deployed simply with `kubectl apply -R -f apps/`
+    - All apps can be deployed simply with `kubectl apply -R -f apps/` once SOPS decryption is done
     - If deploying single apps, remember to also deploy related configs
         - Most things need the `apps/linuxserver-envs.yaml` ConfigMap